Chris Unitt Rotating Header Image

 • Pages - click on ‘About’ and change the text to something more relevant.
 Also scroll down, click on ‘Comments & Pings’ and untick both boxes to disallow them both

-• Links, tick the boxes next to the two existing links to Wordpress websites and click delete.
+• Links, tick the boxes next to the two existing links to WordPress websites and click delete.
 Then click on ‘Add link’ to insert a link of your own

 Write